mattjhayes/nmeta/README.md

 ### Disclaimer

-This code carries not warrantee whatsoever.
+This code carries no warrantee whatsoever.
 Use at your own risk.

 ### Author